Suzanne Fushi, Executive Director

 |“Dueling Strads” in the heat of battle: Philippe Quint and Vadim Gluzman with pianist Angela Yoffe perform at the Chautauqua Music Festival

 Photo: Roman Malamant

-Gluzman’s latest CD features Sergey Prokofiev’s Sonatas No. 1 and 2 as well as three transcriptions from Romeo and Juliet.
-Accolades for his extensive discography under the exclusive contract with BIS Records include the Diapason d’Or of the Year, Gramophone’s Editor’s Choice, Classica Magazine’s esteemed Choc de Classica award, and Disc of the Month by The Strad, BBC Music Magazine, ClassicFM, and others.
+Vadim Gluzman’s latest CD for the BIS label features Brahms’ Violin Concerto in D major with Lucerne Symphony conducted by James Gaffigan and includes the composer’s Sonata No.1 for Violin and Piano, performed with Angela Yoffe.
+Accolades for his extensive discography include the Diapason d’Or of the Year, Gramophone’s Editor’s Choice, Classica magazine’s Choc de Classica award, and Disc of the Month by The Strad, BBC Music Magazine, ClassicFM, and others.

-Born in the former Soviet Union in 1973, Vadim Gluzman began violin studies at age 7.
-Before moving to Israel in 1990, where he was a student of Yair Kless, he studied with Roman Sne in Latvia and Zakhar Bron in Russia.
-In the US his teachers were Arkady Fomin and, at the Juilliard School, the late Dorothy DeLay and Masao Kawasaki.
-Early in his career, Gluzman enjoyed the encouragement and support of Isaac Stern, and in 1994 he received the prestigious Henryk Szeryng Foundation Career Award.
+Born in the former Soviet Union in 1973, Gluzman began violin studies at age 7.
+He studied with Roman Šnē in Latvia and Zakhar Bron in Russia before moving to Israel in 1990, where he became a student of Yair Kless.
+In the United States, he studied with Arkady Fomin in Dallas and at the Juilliard School with Dorothy DeLay and Masao Kawasaki.
+Early in his career, Gluzman enjoyed the encouragement and mentorship of Isaac Stern which continued until Stern’s passing in 2001.

 |North Shore Chamber Music Festival 2015 performers: pianist Angela Yoffe, conductor and pianist Andrew Litton, violinist Anne Akiko Meyers, and violinist Vadim Gluzman